How to watch The Card Counter in Australia

 After several months of waiting, The Card Counter finally becomes available in Australia – 16th June on BINGE and later on 19th June via Foxtel’s Movies Premiere channel and the streaming service, Foxtel Now.

-New to BINGE?Start Your Free Trial!Watch Now
+New to BINGE?Start your free trial today!Watch Now

 To get started on your The Card Counter streaming, Australia has Foxtel and its standalone streaming service, Foxtel Now.
 While the movie is already available in pay-per-view services like Telstra TV Box Office, it’s only now that it premieres via paid streaming subscriptions.
 It’s also available to stream on demand on BINGE.